Injection Molding

 ◆Gas Injection

-This method is adopted, for instance, to create a circular handle for a bucket.
+This method is used, for example, to form circular handles for buckets.

 ◆Press Forming

-Because the material can be molded at low pressure, it is possible to create finished products with minimal warping.
-In addition, the spreading caused by pressing at the same time, makes the flow distance much greater compared to general injection forming.
+Because the material can be molded at low pressure, this method helps produce finished products with minimal warping.
+In addition, the pressing process allows the resin to spread over a longer flow distance than in general injection molding.

 Design assistance